adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Article 51** of the Indian Constitution imposes a duty on the State to enact laws and take measures to promote international peace and security.
 This includes respecting the sovereignty and territorial integrity of other countries, avoiding aggression and violence, supporting disarmament and non-proliferation, etc. The article also imposes a duty on the State to maintain just and honourable relations between nations.
 International treaties do not automatically become part of the national law, it has to be incorporated by legislation by the Union under Article 253.
 When it comes to conflicting terms, national law overrides international law.

 The emphasis in the entire scheme of the constitution under the heading of the preamble, the Fundamental rights and the DPSP are on building an egalitarian society and on the concept of socio-economic justice.
 Fundamental rights and DPSP complement and supplement each other.
 If Fundamental rights represent the don'ts of the government, DPSP represents the dos.
 Fundamental rights are static and it tries to preserve the current settlements.
 But DPSP is dynamic and it tries to change this in order to achieve the objective of an egalitarian society.
 So some Fundamental rights have to undergo restriction in order to attain the objectives of DPSP.

+## Fundamental Duties

+Added to the constitution via the 42nd Amendment in 1976 as Part 4A.
+It added 10 duties Article 51A (a) to (j).
+Via the 86th Amendment in 2002, an eleventh duty Article 51A (k) was added.
+The fundamental duties enshrined in Article 51A now are in consonance with Article 29(1) of the Universal Declaration of Human Rights which says: "Everyone has duties to the community in which alone the free and full development of his personality is possible."

+"A close scrutiny of the clauses of Article 51A indicates that a number of these clauses basically refer to such values as have been a part of the Indian tradition, mythology, religions and practices."(Verma Committee on Fundamental Duties, 1999)

+Duty and Rights are inseparable and reconcilable.
+There can be no rights without duties.
+Discharge of duties strengthens their own rights.

+Gandhiji said: "The source of right is duty.
+If we all discharge our duties, rights will not be far to seek.
+If leaving duties unperformed we run after rights, they will escape us like will o' the wisp, the more we pursue them, the further they will fly."

+1. To abide by the Constitution and respect its ideals and institutions, the National Flag and the National Anthem.
+2. To cherish and follow the noble ideals which inspired our national struggle for freedom.
+3. To uphold and protect the sovereignty, unity and integrity of India.
+4. To defend the country and render national service when called upon to do so.
+5. To promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities; to renounce practices derogatory to the dignity of women.
+6. To value and preserve the rich heritage of our composite culture.
+7. To protect and improve the natural environment including forests, lakes, rivers and wildlife, and to have compassion for living creatures.
+8. To develop the scientific temper, humanism and the spirit of inquiry and reform.
+9. To safeguard public property and to abjure violence.
+10. To strive towards excellence in all spheres of individual and collective activity, so that the nation constantly rises to higher levels of endeavour and achievement.
+11. Every parent or guardian to provide opportunities for education to his child or ward between the age of 6 and 14 years.

+Some laws are enacted in order to make the duties a legal obligation and courts can certainly take the fundamental duties of citizens into consideration while construing a law amenable to more than one interpretation.
+There are several cases in which fundamental duties are interpreted as important as any other law.
+The high court of Allahabad in Ram Prasad vs State of UP(1988) held that the addition of Part 4A in the constitution has brought the performance of citizenship duties within the sphere of constitutional law and the purview of courts.
+Fundamental duties must be discharged in order to attain the objective of a just society as enshrined in the preamble.